programminghoch10/ProjectTetris/README.md

   * **solution:** use the method getPreferredSize() from JPanel to overwrite the value and set a size.

 **Some expectations prove too difficult for our team to realise in the available time and had to be cut during development.
 The most important ones are listed below:**
- * The pause screen menu
+ * The pause screen menu has no buttons
- * The local saved high scores
+ * The local saved high scores are not available
- * The background music
+ * The background music was not implemented
+ * The button leading to the credits was scrapped and replaced with a textbox on the main menu displaying the developer teams name

 ## Future outlook

 **The game has been brought to finish and is now in a playable state.
-Our team however still had many ideas to continue the project:**
+Our team however still had some ideas on how to advance the project even further:**
- * Adding different music trcks for the menus and the playing environment
+ * Adding different music tracks for the menus and the playing environment
  * Online high scores to compete between players
+ * The ability to rotate blocks in both directions
+ * Difficulty settings or a level selection system
  * A list of credits with full names which can be brought up through a main menu button and closed whenever the player wishes to do so